HibbanAmmar/Proyek_web_crm/README.md

 **App Review Analytics Dashboard** — scrape, analyze, and understand what users are really saying about your app across the App Store.

 ![ReviewPulse Dashboard](src/Image/GambarReadme.png)
-&lt;!-- Replace/add your own screenshot at the path above --&gt;

 &gt; ⚠️ **Status: Testing / Beta.** This project is still in active development.
 Some parts (especially scraping and prediction models) may still change.
 See the [Known Limitations](#known-limitations) section before using for production needs.